Lichen-Dev/website/posts/why.md

 # Why I Made This Webiste

 I used to believe, you have to be interesting, and then you write.
-I now feel as though this can work both ways, the more you write, the more you think, the more you think the more you write, at least, that's what I hope.
+I now feel as though this can work both ways, the more you write, the more you think and the more you think, the more you write.

 # How I Made This Website